Hydropower plant (HPP)

 The 180MW hydroelectric facility in the Lower Kihansi Gorge, south central Tanzania, has been on stream since December 1999.

-The Isimba hydropower project will be located on the Victoria Nile, downstream of the 205MW Bujagali Falls hydropower plant.
+The Isimba HPP will be located on the Victoria Nile, downstream of the 205MW Bujagali Falls hydropower plant.

 The generated power will be transmitted to the substation at Bujagali HPP through a 132kV Isimba-Bujagali double circuit transmission line.
 The 42km-long transmission line will have a 30m wayleave, with a 5m right of way.